con2/emrichen/README.md

 ### Tag composition

 Due to YAML, you can't do `!Base64 !Var foo`.
 We provide a convenient workaround: `!Base64,Var foo`.

+### Custom tags

+It is possible to implement your own custom tags in Python.
+Tags are classes that inherit from the `emrichen.tags.base.BaseTag` class and implement the `enrich(self, context: emrichen.context.Context)` method.
+For examples of tag implementations, see the built-in tags under `emrichen/tags/` or the example at `tests/custom_tags/`.

+Place the implementation in a Python module that is on the `PYTHONPATH`.
+Same directory as the template is usually fine.

+All subclasses of `BaseTag` are automatically registered as long as the module containing them is imported.
+If you are using the CLI, add `-m your_tags` to the command line where `your_tags` corresponds to `your_tags.py`.
+If you are using Emrichen programmatically, be sure to import your custom tags (`import your_tags`) before instantiating a template.

+There is an example of custom tags that you can try out as follows (provided you have cloned Emrichen from GitHub and installed it using `pip install -e .`).
+The example is not installed when installing Emrichen from PyPI (`pip install emrichen`).

+    emrichen -m tests.custom_tags examples/custom_tags.yml

+The example defines a `!KubeEnv` custom tag that turns a dictionary of key—value mappings into a list of environment variables in the format expected by Kubernetes.

 ## CLI